Books

 The Conflict Over Donbas, Ukraine

-What goes through the mind of a parent who sends their child to school across a minefield or a person who must choose between caring for their elders and fleeing for safety?
+What goes through the mind of a parent who sends their child to school across a minefield?

-Greta Uehling delves into these and many other experiences that have characterized life in Ukraine for over eight years.
+Greta Uehling delves into these and many other experiences that have characterized life in Ukraine for over a decade.

 Everyday War: The Conflict over Donbas, Ukraine explores the experience of noncombatant civilians in a country at war.

-Based on research in Ukraine, the book shows how civilians engaged with war in remarkably creative and strategic ways.
+Based on extensive research in Ukraine, the book shows how civilians engaged with war in creative and strategic ways.

-Uehling shows civilians’ capacity to deliver comfort and care in spite of the military conflict.
+Winner of Harvard University’s Davis prize, the book shows civilians’ capacity to deliver comfort and care because and in spite of the military conflict.

 Read more